C0d3Math/others-and-random-codes/README.md

-# others-and-random-codes
+# cool-code
-This is for all my codes that are random or don't go in other repositories.
+This is for all my codes that don't go in other repositories and were made on my Raspberry Pi.